Money

 Giving money away that is used efficiently is actually much harder than earning it.
 This problem happens through frequent failures of philanthropic schemes in developing countries.

-No only philanthropy fails to lift people out of poverty also traditional financial investments.
+Not only philanthropy fails to lift people out of poverty also traditional financial investments.
 Investors refuse to lend poor people money because they view them as unlikely to provide immediate returns.

 This approach is called patient capital, where money is invested into projects over long periods of time with an underlying return that maybe is below market expectations.
-It forces on developing and supporting a business by not giving handouts or earning quick returns.
+It forces developing and supporting a business by not giving handouts or earning quick returns.

 Such a capital firm often invests large amounts into entrepreneurial schemes and aims to deliver important social benefits like low-cost quality housing and safe water systems.